teesquared/flasturbate/README.md

 ---------

 [Flasturbate][] was developed for and runs under Windows 7 64 bit.
-The base engine should work on Macs, but it is untested.
+The base engine should work on Macs and Linux, but the obfuscator changes are untested on those platforms.
 If you are building it on a different platform, use the "--test" option.
 This will read and write out the SWF.
 It reports any inconsistency.
 So if it works, you're in good shape.

 Example
 -------

-The best way to learn to flasturbate, is to watch someone do it.
+The best way to learn to flasturbate is to give it a try.
 So here's an example.

 Download and build Adam Atomic's [mode][] program.
 Make sure you build the release version.
 It doesn't make sense to obfuscate a debug program so flasturbate will complain if you try to do it.